karl-zylinski/karl-zylinski.github.io/new/content/posts/hot-reload-gameplay-code.md

 g_mem: ^GameMemory

-// This function dynamically allocates the GameMemory that we'll use to store
+// This procedure dynamically allocates the GameMemory that we'll use to store
 // all the state in our game.
 We assign it to a global variable so we can use it
-// from the other functions.
+// from the other procedures.
 @(export)
 game_init :: proc() {
     g_mem = new(GameMemory)